zvahidy/WE-Shop-Marketplace/README.md

 * You will need some ETH first.
 You can get it from Ganache.

-* To buy tokens, input the amount of tokens that you want to buy in the "Value" field of Solidity (Note that we have a 1:1 exchange rate of ETH to KC token), then put the wallet address of the token buyer in the buyToken field of the KikeCoin sale contract.Make sure to connect this account with Metamask.
+* To buy tokens, input the amount of tokens that you want to buy in the `Value` field of Solidity (Note that we have a 1:1 exchange rate of ETH to KC token), then put the wallet address of the token buyer in the buyToken field of the KikeCoin sale contract.Make sure to connect this account with Metamask.
 See video below:

 [](Images/Buy_Token.mov)